Alkyne: Reactions specific for terminal alkynes

 where MX = NaNH2, LiBu, or RMgX.

 The reactions of alkynes with certain metal cations, e.g. Ag+ and Cu+ also gives acetylides.
 Thus, few drops of diamminesilver(I) hydroxide (Ag(NH3)2OH) reacts with terminal alkynes signaled by formation of a white precipitate of the silver acetylide.
-This reactivity is the basis of alkyne coupling reactions, including the Cadiot–Chodkiewicz coupling, Glaser coupling, and the Eglinton coupling:
+This reactivity is the basis of alkyne coupling reactions, including the Cadiot–Chodkiewicz coupling, Glaser coupling, and the Eglinton coupling shown below: